625-777 Pacific St rezoning application

 When would this monstrosity of a nightmare in terms of construction begin (and end).
 Removing the Granville loop is bad enough - This level of construction would SEVERELY impede residents that face south at 600 drake as well as those residents in the Rolston building.
 I truly hope it does not get approved- we need more green space/community-orientated recreation facilitities/ areas for fresh markets etc, not more bohemith sized skyscrapers in the area!
 Residents are working from home more often now than ever before.
 I counsel highly marginalized individuals online from home- this construction would not allow me to continue to work from home and force me out of my residence (the only affordable micro-suites in downtown)

-DNiko asked almost 3 years ago
+DNiko asked over 3 years ago

 Construction of the proposed towers would not commence until after both the rezoning and building permit processes have completed (typically 1-2 years).
 Once the building permit is secured, timing is dependent on the applicant’s development schedule.